How To Best Ascend When Scuba Diving?

 Conduct a safety stop as you ascend when scuba diving

 Mainstream recreational agencies like PADI teach a simplistic “safety” stop protocol of 3 minutes at 5m depth.
 Some other agencies, and more advanced-level divers, favour an approach doing multiple levels of safety stop; for instance, at depths of 9, 6 and 3m.

-Again, the approach of using multiple level safety stops has been proven to stimulate fewer bubbles than either no stop whatsoever or a single stop.
+Again, the approach of using multiple level safety stops stimulates fewer bubbles than either no stop whatsoever or a single stop.

 Another factor is body positioning on the ascent.
 If the diver is vertical in the water, then they create a significant pressure differential across the height of their body.
 This has two downsides:

-Secondly, it is believed that pressure differential across the body can contribute to a cause of Immersion Pulmonary Oedema (IPO) – a malady increasingly believed to play a role in many diving accidents.
+- Secondly, pressure differential across the body can contribute to a cause of Immersion Pulmonary Edema (IPE) – a malady increasingly believed to play a role in many diving accidents.

 For those reasons, a horizontal body positioning is far more optimal throughout the ascent and safety stops.
 The primary caveat being that the diver needs to possess sufficient buoyancy and trim proficiency to actually perform a horizontal ascent.